Emotional Schools Framework

 Where Emotional Intelligence Meets Indigenous Wisdom

-• Physical (North): caring for the body, movement, and the world around us.
+• Physical — caring for bodies, spaces, movement, and the environments where learning happens

-• Emotional (East): nurturing relationships, empathy, and emotional truth.
+• Emotional — tending to relationships, empathy, and emotional truth

-• Mental (South): growing wisdom, curiosity, and reflection.
+• Mental — nurturing curiosity, reflection, and meaning-making

-• Spiritual (West): honouring intuition, identity, and our connection to all living things.
+• Spiritual — honouring identity, purpose, belonging, and connection

-It reminds educators that emotional intelligence isn’t just a skill; it’s a balance in motion.
+It reminds educators and leaders that emotional intelligence isn’t a standalone skill or program,

-By walking with the Medicine Wheel as our guide, we honour Indigenous wisdom and practice reconciliation in action, creating classrooms where every learner, every teacher, and every leader can find their place in the circle.
+By walking with the Medicine Wheel as a guide, schools move beyond symbolic gestures toward reconciliation in action, embedding respect, relationship, and responsibility into daily practice.
+This creates learning communities where students, staff, and leaders can all find their place in the circle.

 The Sacred Circle — Living the Framework

-The Sacred Circle sits at the heart of the Emotional Schools Framework, not as an image to study, but as a way to live.
+The Sacred Circle sits at the heart of the Emotional Schools Framework, not as something to study, but as a way of living and leading.
+It moves emotional intelligence out of theory and into the daily life of a school, shaping how people relate, make decisions, and respond under pressure.

-This is where the Emotional Schools Framework becomes reconciliation in action.
+This is where the Emotional Schools Framework becomes reconciliation in action, not as content to deliver, but as responsibility embedded in how schools operate.

 Truth and Reconciliation Commission of Canada: Calls to Action